maflcko/b-c-gui-translations-review/reviews/zh_TW.md

         <source>1 year</source>
         <translation>1 年(Y)</translation>

 YES
-The translation includes an unnecessary "(Y)" which is not present in the source and can cause confusion.
-The correct translation should simply be "1 年" without the added "(Y)".
+The translation adds "(Y)", which is unnecessary and inconsistent with common zh_TW usage.
+It should simply be "1 年" without the "(Y)".

 Correct translation:
 1 年
 ```